web-engineering/refactoring-movie-rental-ruby/README.md

 module DefaultPrice
 end

-import Price  # <-- should be DefaultPrice also
+import Price  # <-- should be DefaultPrice
 ```